 ARTICLES

-GENERAL

-- Wheelie bars may be used - Heal guards are compulsory - Reasonable additional safety features may be allowed - All quads must have some form of body plastics
+Wheelie bars may be used

+Heal guards are compulsory

+Reasonable additional safety features may b

+• All quads must have some form of body plas stics

-1 BRAKING SYSTEM
+1 SYSTEM

-- 1.1 Hydraulic disk brakes to be fitted front and rear. - 1.2 Front brakes to be single or multiple calipers. - 1.3 Rear brakes to be single or multiple calipers. - 1.4 Standard or braided brake hoses to be used. - 1.5 Brake lights must be in working order and they must reflect red.
+1.1 1.2 Hydraulic disk brakes to be fitted front and

+1.2 Front brakes to be single or multiple calipe Rear brakes to be single or multiple caliper

-2 CHAINS
+1.3 Standard or braided brake hoses to be use

+1.4 Brake lights must be in working order and t 4

+2 CHAINS Brake lights must be in working order and i iney must reneot ret .

-520 or 530 pitch chains are allowed.
+2 pitch chains are allowed.

-3 ELECTRICAL CONTROL SYSTEM
+3 CAL CONTROL SYSTEM

-- 3.1 All quads must be fitted with an ignition for starting and a cutout switch for safety.
-Cut off switch to be attached to the handlebars). - 3.2 Batteries must be fitted securely. - 3.3 For night racing all quads must be fitted with a red rear facing light.
+- 3.1 All quads must be fitted with an ignition fo r starting and a cuto out switch for safety.
+Cut off switch to be attach ned to

+the handlebars).
+0 ,

+3.2 Batteries must be fitted securely.

+3.3 For night racing all quads must be fitted with th a red rear facing light.

 4. ENGINE CAPABILITIES

 4.1 Q Class:

-Normally aspirated up to and including 1150cc 4 stroke Normally aspirated up to and including 575cc 2 stroke
+Normally aspirated up to and including 115 4 stroke

+4.0 Normally aspirated up to and including 575 CC 2 stroke

-4.2 QX Class:
+4.2 QX Class: raua aunaraharaar and anging as of 11E 1 as ar biggar 1 strake up t la and

-Any form of forced induction i.e. Turbo, Nitrous, supercharger and engine cc of 1151 cc or bigger 4 stroke up to and including 1500cc 4 stroke or 576 cc 2 stroke or bigger up to and including 756 cc 2 stroke.
+Any form of forced induction i.e. Turbo, Nitrous, supercharger and engine cc of 1151 cc or bigger 4 stroke up to a including 1500cc 4 stroke or576 cc 2 stroke or bigger up to and including 756 cc 2 stroke.

-Note: Any competitor in the Q category may elect to participate in the QX class provided his ET time is quicker than 11.50 seconds.
-All competitors may only run in one class on the day.
+Note: Any competitor in the Q category may elect to participate in the QX class provided his ET time is quicker

-EXHAUST SYSTEMS
+11.50 seconds.
+All competitors may only r i uiaii

+5. FXHAUS T SYSTEMS no day.

-Exhaust systems to be covered where potential exists for the rider to come into contact with the pipes while in the riding position.
+• stems to be covered where potential exists f or the rider to come into contact with the pipes while in the riding pos sition.

 FRAME MODIFICATION

-All frame modifications are to be professionally completed with adequate reinforcing to support the engine; no cracks allowed on frames.
+the engine; no cracks allow ed on

+frames.

 7. FUEL

 Must comply with MSA specifications.

 8. FUEL TANK

 Regular or race fuel may be used with accordance to MSA Ruling.

-9. GROUND CLEARANCE DIMENSIONS
+9. CLEARANCE DIMENSIONS

-- 9.1 Maximum ground clearance allowed is 220 mm; this will be measured from the ground to the frame.
-Belly plates not to be considered part of the chassis. - 9.2 Minimum ground clearance, measured in the same manner as maximum ground clearance to be 30 mm.
+9.1 Maximum ground clearance allowed is 220 mm; this will be me easured from the grou und to the frame.
+Belly plate es not

-10. HANDLEBARS
+0.0 to be considered part of the chassis.

+10 9.2 Minimum ground clearance, measured in the he same manner as maximum ground ci earance to be 30 mm.

-- 10.1 Minimum length, not shorter than 750 mm. - 10.2 Maximum length, not longer than 850 mm.
+10. HANDLEI 10.1 Minimum length, not shorter than 750 mm.

+10.1 Maximum length, not longer than 850 mm.

-Note: These distances measured from the furthest point either way.
+10.2 Note: These distances measured from the way

+TUT THE ST POINT CITLE way.